“Storytelling Is the Most Powerful Way to Put Ideas Out Into the World Today.” Robert Mckee

 I continue to draw upon the following wisdom from Brandon Sanderson: “The purpose of a storyteller is not to tell you how to think, but to give you questions to think upon,” by asking myself: What questions do I want to give to people to think upon from my WorkLife stories and presentations.

-Today’s book of the blog is: Your WorkLife Your Way by Carmel O’ Reilly
+Today’s feature book is: Your WorkLife Your Way by Carmel O’ Reilly (Me)

-The intention of this blog is to inspire you through people’s stories of their WorkLife experiences.
-Through these stories you will learn about people’s dreams and ambitions, along with the challenges, obstacles and successes they encountered along the road of their WorkLife journey.
+The intention of the stories I share is to inspire you through people’s stories of their WorkLife experiences.
+Through these stories, you will learn about people’s dreams and ambitions, along with the challenges, obstacles, failures and successes they encountered along the road of their WorkLife journey.
 And how they used the power of book wisdom to help them find the inspiration and guidance to navigate their path to live their WorkLife with passion, purpose and pride.

 My hope is that these book wisdom stories will help you throughout the chapters of your WorkLife Story.